Hyperversal-Blocks/whitepaper/README.md

 ##### For Early Adopters

-1. Lack of financial and in-app incentives­ -- Financial and in-app incentives offered.
+1. Lack of financial and in-app incentives -- Financial and in-app incentives offered.
 2. Ambiguity in communication -- Noted about apps of your interest.
 3. Crowded application -- More focus approach for apps of interest.